 Already a "good little anthropologist" as a preparatory student at the Canterbury school in New Milford, he devoured pioneering studies on the pacific people.
 By the time he entered Dartmouth College, Campbell was ahead of his classmates.
 He transferred after one year to Columbia University, where he changed his major of Biology to Literature.

 Upon completing his BA studies in 1925, he received his MA in 1929 for his Masters thesis.
 He won a traveling Proudfit fellowship, for the strength of his thesis, to go to the University of Paris in 1927, where he studied Old French and Provencal.
 Campbell attended the University of Munich in 1928, but returned to New York in 1929.
 He was greeted by the Wall Street financial debacle two weeks after arriving in the U.S., having a season of unemployment.

-Campbell died of cancer of the esophagus 10/30/1987.
-His TV series on PBS, shown in 1988, is an exhilarating, constantly provocative exploration of man's history of myth.
+Campbell died of cancer of the esophagus on 30 October 1987 at age 83 in Honolulu, Hawaii.
+His TV series on PBS, shown in 1988, was an exhilarating, constantly provocative exploration of man's history of myth.
 His mind was broad and deep, and his persona witty, curious and eloquent.

 - business associate/partner relationship with Wilson, Margaret Woodrow (born 16 April 1886).
 Notes: Co-edited 'The Gospel of Sri Ramakrishna'

 - friend relationship with Steinbeck, John (born 27 February 1902)

 - spouse relationship with Erdman, Jean (born 20 February 1916).
 Notes: 1938-1987